Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Cullen

-When we first arrived in Scotland, we kept noticing Cullen Skink on menus and wondered what kind of animal this was.
-Cullen Skink, however, is the Scottish speciality soup made from smoked haddock, potatoes, onions and milk.
+When we first arrived in Scotland, we kept noticing Cullen Skink on menus and wondered what kind of animal it was.
+Cullen Skink, however, is a Scottish specialty soup made from smoked haddock, potatoes, onions, and milk.

-What better place to try out this local dish than in the very town from which it originated, the seaside town of Cullen?
-A few local restaurants are serving this hearty soup, but we recommend grabbing a homemade steaming bowl at Lily’s Kitchen.
+What better place to try this local dish than in the seaside town of Cullen, where it originated?
+A few local restaurants serve this hearty soup, but we recommend grabbing a homemade steaming bowl at Lily’s Kitchen.

 Cullen skink Soup